-Consider these 18 suggestions as a jumping off point.
+Consider each of these ideas as a jumping off point.
 Don’t dive in and do them all at once, but maybe try one today and see if it helps.
-If it does do it again tomorrow and maybe revisit this list and try a different one.
-If what you tried to get out of your funk fell flat then try a different one altogether tomorrow.
+If it does, do it again tomorrow or revisit this list and try a different one.
+If what you tried to get out of your funk fell flat, then try a different one altogether tomorrow.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy to learn more.